Aeschyl/Lodestar/README.md

 # Lodestar <img src="https://user-images.githubusercontent.com/72280649/151738750-266236f3-d125-4c55-a18b-3a5e23e5a29f.png" alt="Logo" width="40"/>
+## An app made for FBLA 2022 coding and programming, competed at nationals

 | :exclamation:  ALL API KEYS IN THE CODE HAVE BEEN DISABLED DUE TO THE REPO BEING MADE PUBLIC  |
 |-----------------------------------------------------------------------------------------------|